steven2303/UdacityAWSMachineLearning/Project1/report-template.md

 When predicting how many bikes are rented, it doesn't make sense to end up with negative numbers.
 The smallest amount you can rent out is zero.
 So, if your prediction says you're renting out a negative number of things, that's a problem because it's not possible in real life.
 That's why we are replacing negative values with zero in our predictions.

 ### What was the top ranked model that performed?
-The WeightedEnsemble_L3 model emerged as the top performer in the AutoGluon training, achieving the highest score of -52.796196.
+Utilizing AutoGluon's leaderboard() functions, the WeightedEnsemble_L3 model emerged as the top performer in the AutoGluon training, achieving the highest score of -52.796196.

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?